AshishSara/Visualize-MRI-Data/README.md

 Features
-Interactive UI: Allows users to select specific files, layers, and channels for both MRI images and their corresponding labels.
+Interactive UI: Allows users to select specific files, layers, and channels for MRI images and their corresponding labels.
-Visual Insights: Renders the selected MRI image slice alongside its labeled version for immediate visual comparison.
+Visual Insights: Renders the selected MRI image slice alongside its labelled version for immediate visual comparison.
-Customizable: Can easily be extended to include more features like segmentation algorithms, statistical metrics, etc.
+Customizable: This can easily be extended to include more features like segmentation algorithms, statistical metrics, etc.
 Technical Stack
 Python: The core logic is written in Python.
 Nibabel: For reading the NIfTI-1 format MRI images.